Jetske van den Elsen

-Jetske van den Elsen (De Bilt, 1 September 1972) is a Dutch female television presenter.
+Jetske van den Elsen (born 1 September 1972 in De Bilt) is a Dutch female television presenter.

 At the age of four, she moved to Nieuwegein and followed her education there.
 After that, she went to the HKU-theatre school in Utrecht.
 She has taught at the theatre school, and directed musicals on primary schools and she worked as a journalist for Stadsomroep Utrecht (municipal broadcasting organisation).